Search more than 3,000 biographies of contemporary and classic poets.

-Hoffman also wrote Zone of the Interior: A Memoir, 1942–1947 (2000) and seven volumes of criticism, which include Words to Create a World: Interviews, Essays, and Reviews on Contemporary Poetry (1993); Poe Poe Poe Poe Poe Poe Poe (1971), which was nominated for a National Book Award; Barbarous Knowledge: Myth in the Poetry of Yeats, Graves, and Muir (1967); Form and Fable in American Fiction (1961); and The Poetry of Stephen Crane (1957).
+Hoffman also wrote Zone of the Interior: A Memoir, 1942–1947 (Louisiana State University Press, 2000) and seven volumes of criticism, which include Words to Create a World: Interviews, Essays, and Reviews on Contemporary Poetry (University of Michigan Press, 1993); Poe Poe Poe Poe Poe Poe Poe (Doubleday, 1971), which was nominated for a National Book Award; Barbarous Knowledge: Myth in the Poetry of Yeats, Graves, and Muir (Oxford University Press, 1967); Form and Fable in American Fiction (Oxford University Press, 1961); and The Poetry of Stephen Crane (Columbia University Press, 1957).

-In them is a lifetime of careful observance, the voice rarely raised yet passionate in its precisions, the man behind it enough a lover of life to have been properly critical of the way we've lived it."
+In them is a lifetime of careful observance, the voice rarely raised yet passionate in its precisions, the man behind it enough a lover of life to have been properly critical of the way we've lived it.

-He received the Aiken Taylor Award for Modern American Poetry from The Sewanee Review, the Hazlett Memorial Award, the Memorial Medal of the Maygar P.E.N. for his translations of contemporary Hungarian poetry, grants from the American Academy and Institute of Arts and Letters and the Ingram Merrill Foundation, and fellowships from the Guggenheim Foundation and the National Endowment for the Humanities.
+Hoffman received the Aiken Taylor Award for Modern American Poetry from The Sewanee Review, the Hazlett Memorial Award, the Memorial Medal of the Maygar P.E.N. for his translations of contemporary Hungarian poetry, grants from the American Academy and Institute of Arts and Letters and the Ingram Merrill Foundation, and fellowships from the Guggenheim Foundation and the National Endowment for the Humanities.
 In 2005, Hoffman received the Arthur Rense Poetry Prize "for an exceptional poet" from the American Academy of Arts and Letters.

-Hoffman died on March 30, 2013 in Haverford, Pennsylvania.
-He was 89.
+Hoffman died on March 30, 2013, in Haverford, Pennsylvania.
+He was eighty-nine.

 |From the Image Archive|